logo

 (Introduction, Pages 4-5)

 The central goals of photo-ethnography conflict with the challenges that this research methodology poses.
-The researchers are able-bodied, well-educated white men of means, which poses a serious power imbalance between them and the population they are hoping to help through their research.
-Given the marginalized status of the Edgewater population, photographs could easily feed into a morbid curiosity about the “other,” particularly since the subjects of those pictures do not have enough cultural capital or power to speak for themselves to policy makers, informers, and enforcers.
-In their introduction, the anthropologists state that they do not want to perpetuate the problematic nature of the institutions and systems that have such negative effects on the lives of their interlocutors.
+The researchers are well-educated white men of means, which poses a serious power imbalance between them and the population they are hoping to help through their research.
+Given the marginalized status of the Edgewater population, photographs could easily feed into a morbid curiosity about the “other,” particularly since the subjects of those pictures do not have enough cultural capital or power to speak for themselves to policymakers, informers, and enforcers.
+In their introduction, the anthropologists state that they do not want to perpetuate the Politically and Institutionally Structured Violence that has such negative effects on the lives of their interlocutors.

 Quotation Mark Icon